General Guide to Vinyl Floor Coverings

 The quality of the finished installation is very much dependent upon the preparation of the sub-floor and the attention paid to the recommendations made by the various codes of practice, and those made by the manufacturers of the flooring products, the adhesives and the levelling/smoothing compounds. – Failure to do so will almost always void the manufacturer’s warranty!

-Apart from click-together vinyl planks we do not normally recommend DIY installation of vinyl products, due to the degree and quality of substrate preparation required and the specialised skill, equipment and adhesives necessary for a successful outcome.
+Apart from click-together vinyl planks (Hybrid Vinyl Planks) Alstonville Tiles and Floorcoverings does not normally recommend the DIY installation of vinyl products, due to the degree and quality of substrate preparation required, sub-floor testing, and the specialised skill, equipment, and adhesives necessary for a successful outcome.

 ACCLIMATIZATION